 - Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States or its territories. - Our plan usually cannot cover off-label use.
-"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Coverage for "off-label use" is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+Off-label use is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration.